brijeshkumargupta/GoogleLogin/README.md

 # GoogleLogin

-googel login get all info of user
+google login get all info of user